In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Trim the root ends from the scallions.

-While the scallions cool, start the orange-jicama salad.
+While the scallions cool, start the mandarin-jicama salad.

-- Using a sharp knife or peeler, remove the peel from the jicama.
-Cut the white flesh into ¼-inch-thick slices.
-Cut the slices into ¼-inch-thick sticks.
+- Using a sharp knife or a peeler, remove the peel from the jicama.
+Cut the white flesh into ¼-inch-thick slices, then cut the slices into ¼-inch-thick sticks.

-- Using your hands or a sharp knife, peel the oranges; cut the fruit in half lengthwise, then crosswise into ¼-inch-thick half-moons.
+- Using your hands or a sharp knife, remove the peel from the mandarins; cut the fruit in half lengthwise, then crosswise into ¼-inch-thick half-moons.
 Discard any seeds.

 Make the salsa verde